Gesee-y/Cruise.jl/docs/Plugins/index.md

 node.deps[TYPE]  # Returns a WeakRef to the capability of the dependency of type TYPE
 ```

+**`WeakRef`s** are used here so that when a given plugin node is removed or deleted, his dependencies should not prevent the GC to take it nor should continue using a dead node.

 Use these utility functions:

 - `isinitialized(s::CRPluginNode)`